 #1 “I’m organising a cruise holiday and the itinerary takes in multiple countries.
 Which type of travel insurance do I need?”

 Many cruises involve visits to several different countries, all of which may have their own insurance requirements.
-You may also spend a significant amount of time in international waters; if an emergency occurs mid-trip, which country is the ship considered to be in?
+You may also spend a significant amount of time in international waters.
+If an emergency occurs mid-trip, which country is the ship considered to be in?
 Cruise travel insurance is designed specifically to address relevant risks that could occur during a cruise.
 It typically includes benefits covering emergency medical treatment, accidents, cruise cancellation, curtailment coverage and cruise interruption cover.
 While policies vary across providers, most only provide compensation if there’s an accident, interruption, delay or cancellation of the trip.
 Do note that not all insurers would offer coverage for cruise trips, but Pacific Prime can provide several options.

 #2 “I’m pregnant; will I be covered under travel insurance?”